 In 2017 we trained up two of our actors, Syed and Tewodros, to be workshop assistants.
 We are uniquely placed to deliver creative, drama based workshops where refugee and asylum seeker’s voices are firmly at the centre.
-Combining our actors' personal experiences with Kate’s professional background working with Unaccompanied Asylum Seeking Children, our workshops are educational, inspirational and consciousness-raising.
+Combining our actors' personal experiences with Kate’s professional background working with refugee young people, our workshops are educational, inspirational and consciousness-raising.

 We deliver 3 types of creative workshop:

 Introducing basic drama skills, encouraging team work and exploring feelings of power and identity, whilst having lots of fun.

 Aimed at youth groups, supported housing projects, Social Services groups, ESOL classes and supplementary schools.